Examples of what Sweden’s feminist foreign policy has contributed to

 Increased representation of women on Wikipedia

-Sweden, in cooperation with Wikimedia and local partners, is taking a global initiative to contribute to a more gender-equal internet.
-On International Women's Day, 8 March, edit-a-thons were held in some 50 countries to increase the representation of women on Wikipedia.
+Sweden, in cooperation with Wikimedia and local partners, has taken a global initiative to contribute to a more gender-equal internet.
+On International Women’s Day, 8 March 2018, edit-a-thons were held in some 50 countries to increase the representation of women on Wikipedia and the work is continuing and spreading more and more.

 Stronger women leaders and entrepreneurs in Saudi Arabia